jehy/wp-noexternallinks/readme.txt

 3.5.14 - fallback to 3.5.11
 3.5.15 - fix masking issues with mixed http/https
 3.5.16 - minor security fix
+3.5.17 - fix for better compatibility with php7

 == Installation ==